Top 5 3rd Quarter Trades of Sp - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Spectrum Asset Management, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Spectrum Management Group, LLC’s top five trades of the quarter.

-Spectrum Asset Management, Inc. reduced their investment in NAS:PFF by 134,191 shares.
-The trade had a 3.31% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $33.19.
+During the quarter, Spectrum Management Group, LLC bought 262,882 shares of NAS:IUSB for a total holding of 266,811.
+The trade had a 2.54% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $46.45.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares U.S. Preferred Stock has a price-earnings ratio of 9999.00.
+In terms of valuation, iShares Core Total USD Bond Market ETF has a price-earnings ratio of 9999.00.

-Spectrum Asset Management, Inc. reduced their investment in NYSE:BACpL.PFD by 1,626 shares.
-The trade had a 1.47% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $1233.39.
+During the quarter, Spectrum Management Group, LLC bought 431,576 shares of BATS:GOVT for a total holding of 451,254.
+The trade had a 2.13% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $23.61.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Spectrum Asset Management, Inc. reduced their investment in NYSE:WFCpL.PFD by 1,250 shares.
-The trade had a 1.14% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $1251.52.
+Spectrum Management Group, LLC reduced their investment in NYSE:HPQ by 178,584 shares.
+The trade had a 1.38% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $30.71.

-During the quarter, Spectrum Asset Management, Inc. bought 100,519 shares of ARCA:PGX for a total holding of 995,214.
-The trade had a 0.96% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $12.42.
+During the quarter, Spectrum Management Group, LLC bought 17,478 shares of ARCA:IVV for a total holding of 95,433.
+The trade had a 1.36% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $397.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.